Bachelor of Psychological Science (Honours)

 This one year degree provides you the fourth year of accredited study in psychology.
 Perfect if you’ve already completed three years of accredited study and want to train to work as a registered psychologist in Australia.

-This course is accredited without conditions by the Australian Psychology Accreditation Council (APAC) in Sydney and Melbourne, and includes an individual 12,000 word thesis.
+This course is conditionally accredited by the Australian Psychology Accreditation Council (APAC) and includes an individual 12,000 word thesis.

 What you'll learn